 Apart from physics, I’m interested in politics, technology, history, music, comedy, and games/(e-)sports.

-I’m a member of the SPD (German labour) party, and am acting as chairman of the local party chapter in Heidelberg-Neuenheim, as well as vice chairman of the SPD in Heidelberg.
-I was running for city council in 2019 as number 33 on the SPD list as well.
+I’m a member of the SPD (German labour) party, currently acting as chairman of the local party chapter in Heidelberg-Neuenheim, as well as vice chairman of the SPD in Heidelberg.
+I was running for city council in 2019 and applied to be the SPD candidate for MP in our constituency.

-My competences in politics range from digital age policies, research/educational policy, foreign and security policy, to economic and financial policy.
+My interests in politics range from digital age policies, research/educational policy, infrastructure, foreign and security policy, to economic and financial policy.
 I count myself part of the left/progressive wing of the party, being a union member as well as member of a progressive association within the SPD.